duanegoodner/srepkg/README.md

 ## Testing

-The following series of commands will install *srepkg* in editable mode, run the project's tests, and report branch coverage.
+To run the project tests, we can run the following:

 ```
+$ git
 $ pip install -e '.[test]'
 $ coverage run -m pytest
 $ coverage report -m